The Society of Folk Dance Historians (SFDH)

 Her experience and education also equipped her to be a bridge between the old and new country for many Italian immigrants.
 In the early 1930s, Gurzau accepted a part-time position with the Bronx Young Women's Christian Association (YWCA) to establish a new program for Italian women.
 The project led to the founding of five "Italian Mothers' Clubs" designed to expose the immigrant women to American life outside the household.
 The clubs generally met once a week for field trips or to hear speakers on topics such as health, family relationships, child guidance, American society and Italian achievements.
 As the number of clubs grew, Elba demonstrated not only her ability to work with immigrant groups, but to put together a series of part-time positions during the economically troubled Depression years.

 Folk dancing, however, was not left behind.
 She continued her activities with the Folk Festival Council and the Choral Society and sometimes led international folk dances at various locations in the city.
-To aid in her work, she also took courses in social work at N.Y.U.
+To aid in her work, she also took courses in social work at New York University.
 Both her activities with Italian folk culture and Italian Mothers' Clubs complemented and supported the efforts of Covello and others in the Italian community to better understand and improve the immigrant's situation.

 In the summer of 1942, Gurzau was recommended to staff at the Philadelphia International Institute (once affiliated with YWCA), as a candidate for the position of activities director.
 They were looking for someone with experience in international folk dancing, and immediately offered her the job.
 After several weeks of indecision, she decided to take the position which required moving away from her family and New York friends.
 The decision marked a long and mutually beneficial relationship between Elba and the International Institute (renamed Nationalities Service Center [NSC] in 1963), one which helped NSC meet its goals and provided her with support for the development of numerous folk dance events and folk groups over the next thirty-five years.